-These courses are weighted according to their degree of difficulty, rigor, & challenge & are noted throughout this booklet, on report cards, & transcripts with a ().
+These courses are weighted according to their degree of difficulty, rigor, & challenge & are noted throughout this booklet, on report cards, & transcripts with a ( or ).
 Students are encouraged to enroll in these classes & the added weight serves as a reward in their grade point average.
-This weighting affects current year grade point average & cumulative grade point average.
-It is not reflected in the final average.
+The weight does not affect the current year and unweighted grade point average.
+This weighting affects the quarter and cumulative weighted career grade point average.